WokLibCodeClub/Hangman/step01-list_of_pictures/STEP1.md

 <p>

-We don't need the loop for the game.
-Instead, remove your loop, and at the end of the code add the code
+We don't actually need this loop for the game.
+It was just an excuse to see if you remembered how to make a ```for``` loop.
+So remove your loop, and go back to the original code which ends with this line

 ```python
 print(pictures[0])
 ```

+which will print the first item in the pictures list, for when we are ready to start playing the game.

 [Go to Step 2 - Choosing and displaying the mystery word](../step02-choose_word_and_display/STEP2.md)